ikmMaierBTUCS/Terra-Mystica-Map-Generator/README.md

 # Terra-Mystica-Map-Generator
 Create a Terra Mystica map for a given river layout

-Run the code by executing the following commands:
+Run the code in TM MapGen(1).py by executing the following commands:

 1 Create a colorless map for given river layout with parameters (height, width, form, rivers)